 The movie (titled after the popular young adult book series) is expected to earn over $100 million its opening weekend.
-When my wife and I went to see it last night, we remarked we had never stood in a longer line on opening night.
+When my wife and I went to see it, we remarked we had never stood in a longer line on opening night.

 We're all young adults

 Young adult fiction is red hot right now.
 But why?
-Two reasons:
+There are, I think, two reasons:

 - We live in a world of distractions.
-With more and more visual media, not surprisingly, most people are reading at the attention level of a seventh or eighth grader.
+With more and more visual media, not surprisingly, most people in the U.S. are reading at the level of a seventh or eighth grader.
 So if you want to write a book for the masses, why not target young adults?

 How does Collins accomplish this?
 How does she connect with the most amount of people via her writing?
 She writes short novels, in large fonts, with quick chapters.
-If you’re going to get people to read your content (whether it’s fiction or nonfiction), you should consider doing the same.
+If you're going to get people to read your content (whether it's fiction or nonfiction), maybe should consider doing the same.

-You could, of course, fight this trend, but it’s an uphill battle.
-We’re all scanners now in one form or another.
+Or you could, of course, fight this trend, but it seems to be an uphill battle.
+We're all scanners now in one form or another.
 Maybe we had better write like it.

-To give you an idea of how she does this, here’s an excerpt from The Hunger Games (via Slate Magazine):
+To give you an idea of how this is done, here's an excerpt from The Hunger Games (via Slate Magazine):